-A SAFE is the second main type of funding used by startups to secure early funding.
+A SAFE (Simple Agreement For Future Equity) is the second main type of funding used by startups to secure early funding.
 Like its compatriot the convertible note, a SAFE allows startups to receive funding in exchange for equity later on—it converts to shares at a future date.
 Created specifically for startup funding, they almost always mature at the next round of financing (a seed round or Series A.)

 Because convertible equities like the convertible note and SAFE do not explicitly set a price on the shares of the company, the fundraising round they support is usually referred to as an un-priced round.

 SAFEs are a newer style of funding instrument that function like warrants, in essence allowing investors to buy a certain promised amount of equity at the next round.
 SAFEs were originally created by YCombinator in 2013 to replace convertible notes in un-priced rounds, but both instruments are now used simultaneously, as there are investors who prefer one financial instrument over the other for a variety of reasons discussed below.

-Created by Y Combinator in 2013 as an alternative to Convertible Notes, SAFE notes (Simple Agreement For Future Equity, sometimes called Y Combinator SAFE or YC SAFE) are now in their second generation and are still slightly less complex than convertible notes in their latest iteration.
+Created by Y Combinator in 2013 as an alternative to Convertible Notes, sometimes called Y Combinator SAFE or YC SAFE), SAFE notes are now in their second generation and are still slightly less complex than convertible notes in their latest iteration.

 SAFEs were intended to be used directly for un-priced funding rounds at startups, unlike convertible notes, which were adapted to the use.

 Like convertible notes, SAFE notes terms include a valuation cap and discount rate which applies when they convert at the next round.
 However, they have no maturity date nor interest—features that are advantageous to founders, but not always appealing to investors.